Katze hat Entzündung im Maul

 Inflammation in a cat's mouth

 Inflammation in a cat's mouth is a common phenomenon that can manifest itself in different ways.
 If the gums are inflamed, experts speak of gingivitis.
 If the mucous membranes in the entire oral cavity are inflamed, it is stomatitis.
 If, on the other hand, the periodontal ligament is affected by inflammation, the cat is suffering from periodontitis.
-These inflammations often occur together or merge into one another if left untreated, so that the animal gradually suffers from various sources of inflammation in the oral cavity.
+These inflammations often occur together or, if left untreated, merge into one another, so that the animal gradually suffers from various sources of inflammation in the oral cavity.
 Below we summarize the causes, symptoms and treatment options for gingivitis, stomatitis and periodontitis for you.

 Gingivitis in cats is an inflammation of the gums.
 The gums, i.e. the mucous membrane at the edge of the teeth, are usually very red and swollen.
 There are the following types of gingivitis: